 Many e-commerce service providers offer hosted shopping cart platforms.
 This means the cart runs and is maintained by the service, not the business using the cart.
 This is the simplest shopping cart solution and requires the least amount of technical knowledge.
 Because of that, many startups go this route to start bringing in revenue quickly.

-The downside of this solution is that the user has little to no control over the functions, features, and navigation of the shopping cart.
+The downside of this solution is that the user doesn’t have complete control over the functions, features, and navigation of the shopping cart.
 For some customers, this can feel too stifling.
 Beyond that, selecting a shopping cart from the various options can feel overwhelming.
 Check out our brief survey to find out our recommended shopping cart for your particular business.

 This is only an option if you already have a dedicated development team with experience in creating tools for e-commerce, and you have time and resources to support it internally.
 Even then, serious evaluations should be done before starting the project.
 Development time and resources add up, projects get out of scope, and you need to take all of that into account and see how likely it is to produce a cart that’s significantly better than what’s already on the market.

 If you do decide to undertake this, you’ll have complete control over all of the details and be able to customize and test to your heart’s content.
 The downside is that it can be a significant drain on your internal resources.

 The sweet spot between these two options is integrating with an existing cart service using APIs.
 This gives you complete control over the user experience, without building everything in-house.

 If you have a a moderate amount of technical skill, you can set up an API integration.
 Then, you’ll be able to make adjustments to the shopping cart as needed.
 For the majority of subscription businesses, we recommend either going this route or using hosted shopping carts from a provider that will let you customize and test the appearance.